New Gender Equality in Higher Education events portfolio for 2021-22

 Download your copy of our new Gender Equality in Higher Education events portfolio for 2021-22

-Encouraging and recognising commitment to advancing gender equality in HE. *Book before 30 September for a 10% Early Bird discount on selected programmes and events.
+Encouraging and recognising commitment to advancing gender equality in HE.

 The Advance HE annual staff and student statistical report shows a larger proportion of women than men worked in professional and support roles, worked part-time, on fixed-term contracts, and in lower salary bands.
 Gender pay gaps remain highest among academic staff, though were still evident among professional and support staff.